Pezz89/PySoundConcat/src/sppysound/docs/installation.rst

     brew tap homebrew/science
     brew install hdf5

-Python library and dependancies installation
+Python library and dependencies installation
 --------------------------------------------

 The python package and it's dependencies can then be easily installed by